-Texas DWI Handbook: Facts, Laws & Penalties
+Texas DWI Laws: Facts, Jail Time & Penalties – DWI Guide

 Under Texas law, driving while intoxicated by drugs or alcohol is a criminal offense that can have extremely serious legal consequences.
-Authorities are actively looking for people who violate the law, and many drivers are surprised to learn that they can be accused of driving while intoxicated (DWI) even after only a few drinks.
+Authorities are actively looking for people who violate the law, and many drivers are surprised to learn that they can be accused of driving while intoxicated (DWI) even after only one or a few drinks.
 In some cases, drivers may be arrested for a DWI even if their blood alcohol concentration (BAC) is below the limit that the law defines as “intoxicated.”

 What is driving while intoxicated under Texas Law?